node-class-may-2023/ComIT_Node/html.md

 * A form can have many different input types elements
 * We can submit the form using a button to execute the form action and send the form data
-* Many programing lenguages can process form data server side like C#, Java, JavaScript, PHP, Ruby and others
+* Many programing languages can process form data server side like C#, Java, JavaScript, PHP, Ruby and others
 * Each input will have a `name` attribute so we can identify it
-* The user will get a response after submiting and procesing the data server side
+* The user will get a response after submitting and processing the data server side

 ### Inputs
 * The **input** element is used to create interactive controls for web-based forms in order to accept data from the user